Oxford Science Park

-View of Oxford Science Park.
-Behind the fountain is the Gosling Building - headquarters to Oxford Nanopore Technologies, and to the right is the Sherard Building, offices both built in 2002.

 Littlemore Brook, a tributary of the River Thames that runs through the Oxford Science Park from the Blackbird Leys estate in Oxford.

 The Oxford Science Park (OSP) is a science and technology park located on the southern edge of the city of Oxford, England.
-It was officially opened in 1991 and is owned by Magdalen College, Oxford.
-The park maintains strong links with the nearby University of Oxford and currently contains just over 60 companies.
+The 70 acre site was officially opened in 1991 and initially owned entirely by Magdalen College, Oxford, though a portion was sold in 2025 for the creation of the Ellison Institute of Technology.
+The park maintains strong links with the nearby University of Oxford and contains just over companies as of March 2026.

 Facilities

 There are two amenity buildings on the Science Park, the Magdalen Centre and the Sadler Building.